Paratii-Video/paratii-js/docs/details.md

   Or with particular options, such as the following:

     paratii = Paratii({
-      provider: 'chain.paratii.video', // optional - the address of an ethereum node (defaults to localhost:8754)
+      'eth.provider': 'chain.paratii.video', // optional - the address of an ethereum node (defaults to localhost:8754)
       registry: '0x23445abcdefg', // optional - the address where the Paratii Contract registry can be found })